Jean de Coninck: Biography

 de Coninck's wife gave birth to daughter Anna Elisabeth in 1786 and son Jean Frederik in 1788.
 She died in labour with their third child in 1789.

 In 1806, Coninck purchased the Royal Danish Silk Manufactury in Bredgade in a partnership with his brother, Charles August Selby and William Duntzfelt.
-In 19+0. he purchased the country house Marienborg.
+In 1803. he purchased the country house Marienborg.
+He died in 1807.